The display shows “ERR1” and the coffee maker will not brew.

 - Look for signs of heat damage or melted insulation.

 If the thermistor is physically damaged or the wiring is burnt, the heater/thermistor assembly should be replaced as a unit.
-If wiring looks good but ERR1 persists, the control board may be faulty and professional service is recommended.
+If the wiring appears intact but ERR1 persists, the control board may be faulty, and professional service is recommended.

 Repair Difficulty